AlexTLeo/exprob_assignment1/README.md

 #### 3. Actual "Work"
 In this simulation, no real "work" is done by the planner or the controller.
-Of course, some real task should be given to the robot, and the controller expanded to include such task.
+Of course, some real task should be given to the robot, and the controller expanded to include such a task.